 Lawsuit funding companies don’t put limitations on how you may use your personal injury financing.
 However, bear in mind that though you do not have to technically repay the loan from your personal finances, what money you do borrow will come out of your award.

 Because pre-settlement funding companies assume most of the risk on personal injury financing, they typically only lend plaintiffs up to a small fraction of the total anticipated settlement.
-For instance, at NY Legal Funding, we extend to approved applicants between 10% to 20% of the estimated value of their settlements.
+For instance, at Apex Legal Funding, we extend to approved applicants between 10% to 20% of the estimated value of their settlements.
 However, the specific amount we lend depends largely on the circumstances of a case.
 Specifically, we look to the following factors to ascertain our risk in lending to an applicant:

 A pre-settlement funding company must first assess the details of your case and financial burden before giving you an estimate of your loan amount.

-At NY Legal Funding, we care more about the strength of your case than the type of accident that triggered it.
+At Apex Legal Funding, we care more about the strength of your case than the type of accident that triggered it.
 Because of this, we routinely extend legal funding to victims embroiled in the following types of cases: